GERMAN version HERE : English PDF

 Daniel 11:45 ...'And he shall plant the tabernacles of his palace between the seas in the glorious holy mountain; yet he shall come to his end, and none shall help him.'

 The 'tabernacles of his palace' means the 'seat of government' of the Turkish kingdom.
-And where does this last verse say the 'seat of government' of the Turkish [Islamic] power will be moved to?
+And where does this last verse say the 'seat of government' of the Turkish [Islamic] power would be moved to?
 "Between the seas, in the glorious holy mountain,".
 Now remember, Rome entered the 'glorious land' in verse 16, which referred to literal Palestine, which everyone agrees with.
 But for some strange reason, many people today turn the 'glorious land' and 'glorious holy mountain' into symbols, which Elder James White said were 'cast off' in this chapter, and which we can clearly see from reading it ourselves.
 Now if the glorious land is Israel, then what is the 'glorious holy mountain' going to be?
 Jerusalem!

 Daniel 6:10 ...'Now when Daniel knew that the writing was signed, he went into his house; and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime.'